Welcome to my personal website. A

-I have been a significant part of my life at school.
-My undergraduate degree in Engineering gave me the basic tools to understand the more complex ideas and concepts that would come later on during my Master’s and PhD degrees.
+My undergraduate degree in Engineering gave me the basic tools to understand more complex ideas and concepts that would come later on during my Master’s and PhD degrees.
 All along, I was fascinated with the beauty and simplicity of mathematics, and how basic elements could form building blocks to solve practical human problems.
-I had a very similar experience with software: some of my favorite topics during my Master’s degree were software design and architecture, components, and software engineering.
+I had a very similar experience with software: some of my favourite topics during my Master’s degree were software design and architecture, components, and software engineering.
 Later on in life, I was able to put these ideas to work in real, large-scale projects.

 One of the ideas that stuck with me during all these years of schooling is that good software is beautiful, in the same way that the Sydney Opera House and the National Congress of Brazil are beautiful.
-Such human endeavours requiere discipline and most times they require not to be afraid of breaking paradigms.
-I draw inspiration from stunning architecture like the kind employed in these stunning constructions in my work.
+Such human endeavours require discipline and to not be afraid of breaking paradigms.
+I draw inspiration from stunning architecture in my work.

-I have also spent a good part of my life working.
-I have held many positions during my career: software analyst, developer, project manager, instructor.
+I have held many positions during my career.
 These experiences have taught me how important it is to communicate well and to develop good interpersonal skills.
 Good working relationships are just as important as the work product.
-People need to feel that they are contributing to an ideal and that their contribution is valued.
+People need to know that we all are contributing to an ideal and that our contribution is meaningful.
 According to Myers Briggs there are different personality types: some people are highly analytical, other are doers and like to take action, and others look for consensus.
-As a project manager it is extremely valuable to acknowledge these types to be able to listen and be open to new ideas.
-To lead a team is to facilitate group and individual work maintaining workplace values and high technical standards.
+As a leader it is extremely important to acknowledge these types to be able to listen and be open to new ideas.
+To lead a team is to facilitate group and individual work, cultivating workplace values and high technical standards.

 During my post-doctoral fellowship I implemented two projects on the application of deep learning in medical imaging.
 The first project dealt wit the automatic recognition of anatomy in ultrasound (more info here).
 The second one, with the prediction of tissue features (histopathology) from magnetic resonance imaging.

 In November 2016, I joined Awake Labs.
-I worked for almost a year in a very exciting project to create technology for people with Autism.
-Since Autism runs in my family this project was very close to my heart, and I am very grateful for the personal and professional lessons learned during this time.
+I worked almost a year in a very exciting project to create technology for people with Autism.
+This project was very close to my heart, as it is something that was part of my life growing up.
+I am very grateful for the personal and professional lessons learned during this time.